American carrion beetle

 The American carrion beetle (Necrophila americana, formerly Silpha americana) is a North American beetle of the family Silphidae.
 It lays its eggs in, and its larvae consume, raw flesh (particularly that of dead animals) and fungi.
-The larvae and adults also consume fly larvae and the larvae of other carrion beetles that compete for the same food sources as its larvae.
+The larvae and adults also consume fly larvae and the larvae of other carrion beetles that compete for the same food sources as their larvae.
+They prefer to live in marshy and woody habitats.
+Necrophila americana emerge from their larval state in the early summer.
+A cuckoo bumble bee, Bombus ashtoni, displays close mimicry with the American carrion beetle.
+They are important in forensic studies because of their tendency to thrive on large carcasses.